WiTricity’s Wireless-Power Tech Attracts $25M from Intel, Foxconn

 WiTricity has been profitable since 2011, CEO Eric Giler says.
 But since WiTricity is making a big push to get its technology in broader use, “you want to have a significant balance sheet,” he says.

-The company had previously raised a total of about $40 million since its founding in 2007.
+The company has raised a total of about $45 million since its founding in 2007.
 Previous venture and corporate investors have included Stata Venture Partners and Toyota, which recently announced it was going to begin testing wireless charging of its cars with electric-powered systems.

 WiTricity’s system works by running standard AC electric power through a special coil, which converts the juice to a higher frequency and voltage and creates a special type of magnetic field.